sfeuerriegel/ResearchGroupTools/README.md

 Usage
 -----

-This section shows the basic functionality of how to perform a sentiment analysis.
-First, load the corresponding package **ResearchGroupTools**.
+This section shows the basic functionality of how accelerate data science in R. First, load the corresponding package **ResearchGroupTools**.

 ``` r
 library(ResearchGroupTools)